Kirby's Return to Dream Land: Development

+Remake

-During the Nintendo Direct on September 13, 2022, a remake of the game was announced for the Nintendo Switch titled Kirby's Return to Dream Land Deluxe.
-Additions to the original include new Mecha and Sand Abilities, a comic book-esque graphical style, and all new sub-games.
+During the Nintendo Direct on September 13, 2022, an enhanced remake of the game was announced for the Nintendo Switch titled Kirby's Return to Dream Land Deluxe.
+Additions to the original include new Mecha and Sand Abilities, the addition of the Festival ability introduced in Kirby Star Allies, a comic book-esque graphical style, revamped controls based on those introduced in Kirby: Triple Deluxe, and new sub-games, as well as some returning from past Kirby titles that did not appear in the original, though Scope Shot is not included.
+During the Nintendo Direct on February 8, 2023, a new mode, Magolor Epilogue: The Interdimensional Traveler, was announced.
 The game was released on February 24, 2023.

+Magolor Epilogue: The Interdimensional Traveler stars Magolor after his defeat at the hands of Kirby and his friends.
+Stranded in the depths of Another Dimension and without most of his powers, Magolor sets out trying to reclaim them while also collecting Fruit Fragments, parts of a mysterious fruit called the Gem Apple.
+He eventually repairs the Gem Apple Seed at the Ethereal Altar, but it is soon corrupted by the remnants of the Master Crown, becoming the Crowned Doomer.
+After its defeat, the Master Crown remnants combine with the Gem Apple, transforming into a massive tree-like being, known as the Tree Crown Without a Ruler.
+Magolor fights the Master Crown, and eventually defeats it for good by infusing a sword with his magic, turning it into an Ultra Sword, and slicing the Master Crown in half.
+Magolor then leaves Another Dimension through a dimensional rift that opens up after the Master Crown is defeated.
+The credits sequence reveals that via the portal, Magolor ends up in the village of the Dream Kingdom, which is located in an alternate universe, with the Gem Apple seed, now reduced to a sapling, being planted as the village's Gem Apple tree.
+Having now redeemed himself, Magolor takes up residence as the Dream Kingdom's shopkeeper, leading into the events of Team Kirby Clash Deluxe and Super Kirby Clash.

 Reception

 Kirby's Return to Dream Land received "generally favorable" reviews, based on review aggregator Metacritic.
-According to Nintendo, the game sold 1.31 million copies by the end of 2012.
+According to Nintendo, the game sold 1.31 million copies by March 2012.

 Multiple critics appreciated the return of traditional Kirby gameplay, compared to unique content such as Kirby's Epic Yarn.
-The game was called nostalgic and reminiscent of previous games, with Jim Sterling of Destructoid describing the game as "refreshing" and stating that "Kirby doesn't need to innovate, he just needs to be fun; Return to Dream Land brings the fun in spades."
+The game was called nostalgic and reminiscent of previous games, with James Stephanie Sterling of Destructoid describing the game as "refreshing" and stating that "Kirby doesn't need to innovate, he just needs to be fun; Return to Dream Land brings the fun in spades."
 The graphics and visuals were praised for being detailed and vibrant.
 GameSpot reviewer Nathan Meunier called the levels beautifully designed, appreciating each one's environment.

 Complaints were raised of how the game lacked difficulty, mostly from the use of multiplayer.
 IGN stated that the game could appeal to a younger audience with a simple difficulty level.

-Kirby's Return to Dream Land Deluxe also received "generally favorable" reviews according to Metacritic, scoring slightly higher than the original.